-Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to numbers of the use to all members of the use to all members of the use to the u AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B .
-Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not relevant.
-The application is for a boundary realignment only. community.
-Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply. (c) minimise pedestrian to vehicle conflict.
-AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State-controlled road; or (b) from the lowest order road in all other instances.
-Access to proposed Lot 2 will be provided via Venture Road.
-Access to proposed Lot 1 will continue via the existing Kennedy Highway access for Lot 1 on RP 737778.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community.
+AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B.
+Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1.
+Not applicable at the reconfiguring a lot stage.
+Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. • The development will be conditioned to comply. (c) minimise pedestrian to vehicle conflict.
+AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State-controlled road; or (b) from the lowest order road in all other instances. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. ~ Not applicable at the reconfiguring a lot stage.
 PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
-AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a Not applicable.
-For assessable development Parking area location and d PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off- street car parking. n/a Not relevant.
-The application is for a boundary realignment only. character of the surrounding locality.
-AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a Not relevant.
-The application is for a boundary realignment only.
-AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a Not relevant.
-The application is for a boundary realignment only.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. • Not applicable at the reconfiguring a lot stage.
+For assessable developmen t Parking area location and de PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Offstreet car parking. • Not applicable at the reconfiguring a lot stage. character of the surrounding locality.
+AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. • Not applicable at the reconfiguring a lot stage.
+AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. ~ Not applicable at the reconfiguring a lot stage.

-Performance outcomes Acceptable outcomes Complies Comments AO4.4 Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; (c) are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or n/a Not relevant.
-The application is for a boundary realignment only.
-Retirement facility; and (d) provided at the side or rear of a building in all other instances.
-Site access and manoeuvrin g
+AO4.4 Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and &gt; Not applicable at the reconfiguring a lot stage. open space zone; (c) are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or Retirement facility; and (d) provided at the side or rear of a Site access and manoeuvring building in all other instances.